 - 3.1 The Council has had an Anti-Fraud, Bribery and Corruption Policy for a number of years which demonstrates its commitment to addressing fraud and corruption.
-The purpose of the policy is to ensure that members and officers take the necessary steps to prevent, deter, detect and investigate fraud and that the Council has in place proper procedures to prevent corruption including bribery. - 3.2 The policy was last significantly updated following the introduction of the Bribery Act 2011 in July 2011. - 3.3 The Anti-Fraud, Bribery and Corruption Policy for approval is included as Appendix 1.
+The purpose of the policy is to ensure that members and officers take the necessary steps to prevent, detect, detect and investigate fraud and that the Council has in place proper procedures to prevent corruption including bribery. - 3.2 The policy was last significantly updated following the introduction of the Bribery Act 2011 in July 2011.
+No further updates are proposed at this time. - 3.3 The Anti-Fraud, Bribery and Corruption Policy for approval is included as Appendix 1.